 This is a new series that partners the HRC with Anthem Press, a small independent publisher offering a high quality list aimed at the academic community.
-Unlike the Warwick Series in the Humanities which is explicitly inter-disciplinary, the Warwick Studies will have more of a discipline-specific focus, and thus will be marketed as Warwick Studies in Literature, Warwick Studies in History etc.
+Unlike the Warwick Series in the Humanities, which published edited volumes, Anthem Press are looking to publish high quality monographs, both standard length (c.80K) and short (c.25-30K).

 Guidelines for Submitting a Proposal to the HRC